home-assistant/home-assistant.io/source/_components/media_player.anthemav.markdown

 logo: anthemav.png
 ha_category: Media Player
 ha_iot_class: "Local Push"
-ha_release: 0.35
+ha_release: 0.36
 ---

 Both [Anthem]'s current and last generation of A/V Receivers and and Processors support IP-based, network control.
-This Home Assistant platform adds proper "local push" support for and of these receivers on your network.
+This Home Assistant platform adds proper "local push" support for any of these receivers on your network.

 ## {% linkable_title Supported Models %}